Internships and Rotations

 Clinical rotations

 CCHC providers frequently mentor medical students, PA students, and NP students for clinical rotations.
-If interested, please contact our HR Assistant at [email protected].
+If interested, please email [email protected].
 In your email, include the time period that you hope to spend with the clinic and any special interests or areas of expertise.
 Please also attach a resume or CV.
+Email is the preferred means of communication as we will be unable to provide updates via phone.

 Established Fellowships